juxor/afaq/markdown/secI3.md

 an essential aspect of a social revolution:

-> _"[A] social development in this direction [i.e. a stateless society] was not possible without a fundamental revolution in existing economic arrangements; for tyranny and exploitation grow on the same tree and are inseparably bound together.
-The freedom of the individual is secure only when it rests on the economic and social well-being of all . . .
-The personality of the individual stands the higher, the more deeply it is rooted in the community, from which arise the richest sources of its moral strength.
-Only in freedom does there arise in man the consciousness of responsibility for his acts and regard for the rights of others; only in freedom can there unfold in its full strength that most precious of social instinct: man's sympathy for the joys and sorrows of his fellow men and the resultant impulse toward mutual aid and in which are rooted all social ethics, all ideas of social justice."_
-[**Nationalism and Culture**, pp. 147-8]
+> _"[A] social development in this direction [i.e. a stateless society] was
+> not possible without a fundamental revolution in existing economic
+> arrangements; for tyranny and exploitation grow on the same tree and are
+> inseparably bound together.
+The freedom of the individual is secure only
+> when it rests on the economic and social well-being of all . . .
+The
+> personality of the individual stands the higher, the more deeply it is
+> rooted in the community, from which arise the richest sources of its moral
+> strength.
+Only in freedom does there arise in man the consciousness of
+> responsibility for his acts and regard for the rights of others; only in
+> freedom can there unfold in its full strength that most precious of social
+> instinct: man's sympathy for the joys and sorrows of his fellow men and the
+> resultant impulse toward mutual aid and in which are rooted all social
+> ethics, all ideas of social justice."_ [ **Nationalism and Culture** , pp.
+> 147-8]

 The aim of any anarchist society would be to maximise freedom and so creative
 work:

-> _"If it is correct, as I believe it is, that a fundamental element of human nature is the need for creative work or creative inquiry, for free creation without the arbitrary limiting effects of coercive institutions, then of course it will follow that a decent society should maximise the possibilities for this fundamental human characteristic to be realised.
-Now, a federated, decentralised system of free associations incorporating economic as well as social institutions would be what I refer to as anarcho-syndicalism.
-And it seems to me that it is the appropriate form of social organisation for an advanced technological society, in which human beings do not have to be forced into the position of tools, of cogs in a machine."_ [Noam Chomsky, **Manufacturing Consent: Noam Chomsky and the Media**, p.
-31]
+> _"If it is correct, as I believe it is, that a fundamental element of human
+> nature is the need for creative work or creative inquiry, for free creation
+> without the arbitrary limiting effects of coercive institutions, then of
+> course it will follow that a decent society should maximise the
+> possibilities for this fundamental human characteristic to be realised.
+Now,
+> a federated, decentralised system of free associations incorporating
+> economic as well as social institutions would be what I refer to as anarcho-
+> syndicalism.
+And it seems to me that it is the appropriate form of social
+> organisation for an advanced technological society, in which human beings do
+> not have to be forced into the position of tools, of cogs in a machine."_
+> [Noam Chomsky, **Manufacturing Consent: Noam Chomsky and the Media** , p.
+> 31]

 So, as one might expect, since the essence of anarchism is opposition to hierarchical authority, anarchists totally oppose the way the current economy